 As we saw above, the integrated $H\beta$ profile is not well fitted by a single Gaussian, and this is also true for $H\gamma$ and can also be seen in individual spatial pixels (spaxels) for $H\beta$.
 We therefore fit these lines with two or three Gaussian components when necessary.
-We carry out these fits to the Balmer lines using the MPFIT package in IDL3.
-During the fitting, we require the lines to have the same velocity widths.
-This could be an incorrect approximation in detail but it leads to good fits to the line profiles; the S/N and spectral resolution of the data are not sufficient to leave the widths freely variable.
-The spatially-resolved $H\beta$ profiles generally show a main component, which we place at a systemic redshift of 2.7363 ± 0.0004 (rest-frame wavelength, $\lambda{air} = 4861.325$) and an additional component that is blue-shifted relative to the main component by 120-300 km s-1.
-The best-fit Gaussian intensity map of these blue-shifted and main components of the galaxy are shown in Appendix A for the A2 and A3 images.
-There is also a redshifted component that is detectable close to the clumps between the A3 and A2 images (see Figure 1).
-This component is spatially separated from the main component by 1" (mentioned also by DZ11).
-The velocity difference between this component and the main component is $\sim 120~{\rm km~s^{-1}}$.
+We carry out these fits to the Balmer lines using the MPFIT package.
+For the same reason explained in the previous section, during the fitting we require the lines to have the same velocity widths.
+This could be an incorrect approximation in detail but it leads to good fits to the line profiles; the SN and spectral resolution of the data are not sufficient to leave the widths freely variable.
+The spatially-resolved $H\beta$ profiles generally show a main component, which we place at a systemic redshift of 2.7363 ± 0.0004 (rest-frame wavelength, $\lambda{air}=4861.325$) and an additional component that is blue-shifted relative to the main component by 120-300 km s-1.
+The best-fit Gaussian intensity map of these blue-shifted and main components of the galaxy are shown in appendix A for the A2 and A3 images.
+There is also a redshifted component that is detectable close to the clumps between the A3 and A2 images (see Fig. 1).
+This component is spatially separated from the main component by 1 arcsec (mentioned also by DZ11).
+The velocity difference between this component and the main component is \sim 120 km s-1.